killbasa/killbasa/README.md

 My name is Shane.

-I'm studying to be a Software Engineer and learn as much as I can through my projects and contributions.
+Learning as much as I can through my projects and contributions.

 ## Current projects 🔧